lmr97/itunes-to-jellyfin/README.md

     - [APFS to Linux](https://github.com/sgan81/apfs-fuse) (it's a GitHub repo; have fun!)
     - [APFS to Windows](https://www.paragon-software.com/home/apfs-windows/)

-4. **Copy the files** into a directory of your choice
+4. **Copy the files** into a directory of your choice on the server.

-5. On your command line, clone this repo, and enter the cloned directory:
+5. On your command line, **clone this repo**, and enter the cloned directory:
     ```
     git clone https://github.com/lmr97/itunes-to-jellyfin/
     cd itunes-to-jellyfin
     ```

-6. Install the `lxml` module (the only dependency) for the Python program we are about to run.
+6. Install the `lxml` module (if you don't have it already) for the Python program we are about to run.
 See the [installation guide](https://lxml.de/installation.html) for how to do so for your server.
+To check if you have it, run `pip show lxml`.
 If you'd like to use a virtual environment (named `pyvenv` in the current directory), run `python3 -m venv ./pyvenv`

-7. Now you can run the program:
+7. Now you can run playlist conversion program:
     ```
     python3 xml-to-m3u.py \
         -x <path to Library.xml> \